Sotheby's: Let's start with your training and influences, how did you first get into photography?

 It was daunting, the most portrayed woman in history and the subject of so many seminal artists.
 I wanted to make a portrait that was an evolutionary step forward from all that had been created to date.
 It was a challenge to which I applied my heart and soul.

 How did you feel meeting her for the first time and whereabouts did the session take place?

-AB: Was Her Majesty familiar with your work?
+Was she familiar with your work?

-CL: Her Majesty said to me when we first met that she understood I liked to experiment with light in my work.
+The queen said to me when we first met that she understood I liked to experiment with light in my work.
 I think she had been given an overview of my work on her desk to prepare her for the unusual sitting.

-CL: Her Majesty is a seasoned and highly professional model.
+She was a seasoned and highly professional model.
 She was completely obliging and was very patient with the 3D image capture process I was using.
 I had a candle burning in the room and a light sculpture of an ultra violet cross helped set the scene.
 As with all my portraits, it’s about achieving stillness and the truth that is revealed when there is this state of serenity.